Compression Molding

 +

-What tolerance should I specify on my drawing for compression-molded silicone?
+How should I approach tolerance planning for compression-molded silicone?

 +